 Fortunately, if the problem is in your water heater, treating it is as easy as installing a small, inexpensive screen filter and a bottle of hydrogen peroxide.

-The Water Heater Odor Killer Filter is a chemically-resistant pre-filter designed to withstand high temperatures and chemical concentrations.
+The Water Heater Odor Killer Filter is a chemically resistant pre-filter designed to withstand high temperatures and chemical concentrations.
 As such, it can be a very effective system for purging bacteria and odors from a contaminated water heater.

 Simply install the filter on the cold line to the water heater, unscrew the bottom sump, and add 1 pint of 3% hydrogen peroxide (available at any drug store).
 Then, turn your water back on and run hot water for several minutes before allowing your water heater to sit for about 3 – 4 hours.

-Well water can be perfectly safe to drink and use every day if it is treated — but often, owners wrongly assume that they do not need to take action because well water is safer than other sources of water.
+Well water can be perfectly safe to drink and use every day if it is treated, but owners often wrongly assume that they do not need to take action because well water is safer than other sources of water.

-If your cold well water smells bad you have several good options to completely eliminate this odor:
+If your cold well water smells bad, you have several good options to completely eliminate this odor:

 At the Clean Water Store, we pride ourselves on helping our customers come home to the purest, most reliable water possible.
 Consider our filtration systems, water treatments, and more.
 Contact us today with questions.
 We look forward to helping you solve your smelly hot water problem as quickly as we can!